quicwg/base-drafts/draft-ietf-quic-transport.md

 If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
-All subsequent packets sent by the server MUST have the version flag off.
+All subsequent packets sent by the server MUST have the VERSION flag unset.
 This commits the server to the version that the client selected.

 When the client receives a Version Negotiation packet from the server, it should